pypa/packaging.python.org/source/guides/packaging-binary-extensions.rst

    FIXME

-   cover publishing as wheel files on PyPI or a custom index server cover creation of Windows and Mac OS X installers mention the fact that Linux distros have a requirement to build from source in their own build systems, so binary-only releases are strongly discouraged
+   cover publishing as wheel files on PyPI or a custom index server cover creation of Windows and macOS installers mention the fact that Linux distros have a requirement to build from source in their own build systems, so binary-only releases are strongly discouraged